 Using PhotoBulk is as straightforward as an editing app can be:

-In the app, add your picture folder using the plus icon in the bottom left
+- In the app, add your picture folder using the plus icon in the bottom left

-Choose the modifications you’d like to do in the sidebar
+- Choose the modifications you’d like to do in the sidebar

-Adjust those edits and click Start
+- Adjust those edits and click Start.

 Choose and install the best screensavers for Mac

-If you want to change it, you can simply explore all the options on the left and click on the one you like.
-Additionally, many screensavers would present customization options for further adjustments.
+If you want to change your screensaver, you can explore all the options and click on the one you like.
+Many screensavers present customization options for further adjustments.